mishkajain/Reading-List-project/README.md

 Saved Reading List to file

 ### Phase 4 - Task 3
-- Refactor the GUI class in order to:
-  - reduce coupling between GUI class and the Book class (number of dependencies it has on the Book class)
+- Reduce coupling between GUI class and the Book class (number of dependencies it has on the Book class)
-  - reduce repetitive tasks by method refactoring (eg. a common method for the saveProgressBar and loadProgressBar methods; the only difference between these methods is the message and image which pops up on the frame)
+- Reduce repetitive tasks in the GUI class by method refactoring (e.g. a common method for the saveProgressBar and loadProgressBar methods; the only difference between these methods is the message and image which pops up on the frame)
-  - improve cohesion by splitting the class into several classes which have a single-focused purpose (eg. creating a single-focused class for the addBookPanel or removeBookPanel, etc) (perhaps also implement an abstract class for those several classes to extend so that the common functionality can be shared, and we can avoid repetition within the code)
+- Improve cohesion within the GUI class by splitting the class into several classes which have a single-focused purpose (e.g. creating a single-focused class for the addBookPanel or removeBookPanel, etc)
+  - Create an abstract class to extract the duplication that will surely be within those classes to so that the common functionality can be shared, and it will improve cohesion within those classes.
+- Add exception handling to manage the errors.
+This would help in creating a hierarchy and allow the code to catch the most specific exceptions (errors) first.
+The current way errors are handled within this project is not very efficient and adding exception handling would assist in separating the normal code within my project and the error-handling code, as well as reducing repetition.